bbauska/LFS170x/readme.md

 It can be accessed using keys and cryptographic signatures.
 Now, let's take a look into some of the key concepts of cryptography that are utilized with blockchain.

-#### Rose Greenhow
+<h4>Rose Greenhow</h4>
-So, one of the reoccurring themes in blockchain is that while blockchain itself may be new and cutting-edge, it's built out of nothing more than very old tried-and-true technology.
+One of the reoccurring themes in blockchain is that while blockchain itself may be new and cutting-edge, it's built out of nothing more than very old tried-and-true technology.

 And one of the areas this is most true is in cryptography.

 When a lot of people first get introduced to cryptography they think it's a very new cutting-edge science.

 And while there are new developments being made everyday, cryptography itself is a very, very old science.

 One great example of this is the story of Rose Greenhow.

 Rose Greenhow lived in the Washington DC area during the Civil War, and she was actually an undercover spy for the Confederate Army.